wachawo/text-to-speech/README.md

 #### Adding optional engines

 There are no pip extras for `pipertts` / `silerotts` / `coquitts` / `barktts` / `kokorotts`.
-Use the dedicated installer instead — it picks the right PyTorch wheel index (cpu / cu121), respects driver constraints, persists the model directory to `~/.config/ttsgen.conf`, and verifies download checksums where supported:
+Use the dedicated installer instead — it picks the right PyTorch wheel index (cpu / cu121), respects driver constraints, persists the model directory to `~/.config/ttsgen.conf`, verifies download checksums where supported, and stages models under `cache/<engine>/` in the project root:

 ```bash
 ttsgen --install pipertts        # piper-tts + voice models from HuggingFace